getgrav/grav/README.md

 # Running Tests

 First install the dev dependencies by running `composer update` from the Grav root.
-Then `./vendor/bin/codecept run unit` will run the Unit Tests, which should be always executed successfully on any site.
+Then `composer test` will run the Unit Tests, which should be always executed successfully on any site.